RicardoLMMatos/Conquiztadors-ms2/README.md

 ### First Time Visitor Goals:

-  * I want to easily find how the game works.
+  * I want to easily find out how the game works.
   * I want to be able to start a game quickly without having to go through lots of steps.
   * I want to be able to pick a subject of my liking.
   * I want to quickly return to the subjects page at any time if I wish.